SANDILE19991111/OceanIQ-Chatbot/README.md

 # 🌊 OceanIQ – Blue Economy Assistant Chatbot

 ## 📌 Overview
-OceanIQ is an AI-powered chatbot designed to educate users about the **Blue Economy**, marine life, sustainability, and ocean-related topics.
+OceanIQ chatbot is an AI-powered chatbot designed to educate users about the **Blue Economy**, marine life, sustainability, and ocean-related topics.

 It provides role-based responses for fishers, consumers, environmentalists, government officials, and the general public.